 Additionally, Pell grant amounts are based on enrollment.
-When you receive your initial financial aid award, you may see the full amount.
+You may see the full amount when you receive your initial financial aid award.
 Be aware that the amount will change if you are less than full-time.

 Supplemental Education Opportunity Grant (SEOG)

-This grant is awarded to undergraduate students with exceptional financial need.
+This grant is awarded to undergraduate students with exceptional financial needs.